mvdwetering/ynca/README.md

 This is a very basic YNCA server intended to be just enough for debugging and testing without connecting to a real device.

-Note that the server needs to be filled with data from an actual device and it will basically just repeat the same answers as the real device gave (with a few exceptions).
+The server needs to be filled with data from an actual device and it will basically just repeat the same answers as the real device gave (with a few exceptions).
 Filling the server can be done by providing it with YNCA logging of a real device, like the ones in the YCNA package repository or a log from your own device e.g. by running `example.py` with loglevel DEBUG (uncomment the line in the example code).

 It has some additional commandline options for using different ports, binding to a specific host or testing disconnects